angular-package/type/README.md

   objectKey: isObjectKey,
   objectKeyIn: isObjectKeyIn,
   objectKeys: isObjectKeys,
+  objectKeysIn: isObjectKeysIn,
+  objectSomeKeys: isObjectSomeKeys,
   primitive: isPrimitive,
   regexp: isRegExp, // From the `4.2.0` version.
   string: isString,
+  stringIncludes: isStringIncludes, // From the `5.0.0` version.
+  stringIncludesSome: isStringIncludesSome, // From the `5.0.0` version.
   stringLength: isStringLength, // From the `4.2.0` version.
   stringObject: isStringObject,
   stringType: isStringType,